Ongar, Dublin: Commuter rail

 Ongar is served by Hansfield railway station, which opened in June 2013 and is a 10/15 minute walk from Ongar.
 The station is on the Dublin Docklands to Dunboyne railway station / M3 Parkway railway station commuter route, its position on the Dunboyne commuter line sees it served by 45 trains daily, with a peak journey time of 25 minutes to Docklands or Connolly Station, itself a spur off the Dublin to Maynooth commuter route to the west of Clonsilla Station.
-Connection to the Luas Green Line, and ultimately the whole Luas system, is possible via the Luas Broombridge stop.
+Connection to the Luas Green Line, and ultimately the two Luas lines, is possible via the Luas Broombridge stop.

 Amenities

 As a greenfield development, Ongar's master plan provided for a new "main street" on which most commercial development would be concentrated, with the intention that it would emulate a traditional Irish village.
-As of 2004, this street had a number of services including a supermarket, newsagent's, grocery shops, off-licence, betting shop, hairdressers and a number of eating places.
+As of 2004, this street had a number of services, including a supermarket, newsagent's, grocery shops, off-licence, betting shop, hairdressers and a number of eating places.

 Education

 Castaheaney Educate Together Primary School moved to a permanent location in Ongar in June 2008.
-Scoil Benedict opened in 2010, having been located temporarily in Littlepace during construction; the school has one of the largest astroturf pitches in ireland.
+Scoil Benedict opened in 2010, having been located temporarily in Littlepace during construction; the school has one of the largest astroturf pitches in Ireland.

 Coláiste Pobail Setanta secondary school is in nearby Phibblestown and was opened in 2008; it shares a campus with Scoil Ghrainne Primary school.

-An Educate Together school complex, West Blanchardstown Primary and Secondary School, has received government funding to build schools in or near Ongar, close by the new Hansfield Station - and having been scheduled to open in September 2014 was still pending as of August 2018.
+An Educate Together school complex, West Blanchardstown Primary and Secondary School, has received government funding to build schools in or near Ongar, close by the new Hansfield Station - and having been scheduled to open in September 2014, was still pending as of August 2018.